HoldenCaulfieldRye/caffe-1/RUN.md

 # blobs_lr, there are usually 2: one for weight lr, other for bias.
 # it is to be multiplied by lr given in solver.

+# name and top of a layer need not have same name, makes no diff really.

 8. solver
 =========